circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 We use the [official Ruby images](https://hub.docker.com/_/ruby/) tagged to version `2.4.1` and with additional packages installed for NodeJS.

-We've also specified the [official Postges image](https://hub.docker.com/_/postgres/) for use as our database container.
+We've also specified the [official Postgres image](https://hub.docker.com/_/postgres/) for use as our database container.

 Now we’ll add several `steps` within the `build` job.